melix/gradle-cf-plugin/README.md

 * instances: if >0, number of instances
 * URIs: list of URIs where to deploy
 * services: list of services the application uses
-* warFile (type: File): path to the WAR file to be deployed
+* file (type: File): path to the WAR file to be deployed

 Adding a service
 ----------------